epam/OSCI/README.md

 ﻿# OSCI, the Open Source Contributor Index

-## NEWS UPDATE (October 10th 2019)
+## NEWS UPDATE (November 14th 2019)

+The OSCI ranking has now been extended to the top 50 companies, and updated to the end of October.
+The latest ranking can be viewed on the EPAM SolutionsHub [OSCI page](https://solutionshub.epam.com/osci).
-The latest OSCI report showing the ranking to end of September 2019 can now be downloaded (Excel format): [2019.09 OSCI Ranking.xlsx](Archive/2019.09_OSCI_Ranking.xlsx).
+Alternatively the updated ranking can be downloaded (Excel format) from our [Archive folder](Archive): [2019.10 OSCI Ranking.xlsx](Archive/2019.10_OSCI_Ranking.xlsx).

-The [Archive folder](Archive) contains this and previous reports.

 ## What is OSCI?